Free City of Frankfurt: Black-red-gold

-Frankfurt was one of the major centres of the revolutionary movement “Vormärz” (lit: “pre-March”).
-The journalist Ludwig Börne was born in 1786 in a street named “Judengasse” (“Jew Lane”) in the Jewish ghetto of Frankfurt.
-Ludwig Börne was the author of satirical writings and later became one of the prominent figures of the literary movement “Young Germany”.
+Frankfurt was one of the major centres of the revolutionary movement leading up to the rebellions of 1848.
+The journalist Ludwig Börne was born in 1786 in the Jewish ghetto of Frankfurt, called the Judengasse or "Jews' lane".
+Ludwig Börne was the author of satirical writings and later became one of the prominent figures of the literary movement "Young Germany".
 Because the Federal Assembly and Frankfurt's city authorities feared for their reputation, they tried to ban political unions and to suppress the circulation of liberal publications.
 They were, however, not successful in their attempts to do this.
-Spurred on by the July Revolution of 1830, oppositional groups in the city of Frankfurt were ablaze with a revolutionary spirit.
+Spurred on by the July Revolution of 1830, opposition groups in the city of Frankfurt were ablaze with a revolutionary spirit.
 But the step from idealistic fervour to decisive action failed completely.
 Made up mostly of students and Polish officers in exile, a group attempting to start a revolution in Germany, called Frankfurter Wachensturm because of attacks made on police stations (German Wachen), was betrayed on 3 April 1833 to the police and was brutally put down by the city's small army.
 The incident, while largely ineffective, did, however, have a chilling effect on the bourgeois elite of the city because as a result 2,500 Austrian and Prussian soldiers were stationed in the city, representing a direct challenge to the sovereignty of the city which, in turn, led to royal government diplomats denigrating the Free City as a "liberal cesspit".

 German national consciousness grew throughout the 1840s: The sculptor Ludwig Schwanthaler created a Goethe monument in 1844 and the unveiling ceremony, for example, became a rallying point for nationalists as did a meeting of German Studies scholars in Frankfurt's city hall, which, just before this meeting, had been decorated with images of all 52 emperors of the Holy Roman Empire created by artists such as Philipp Veit, Alfred Rethel and Eduard von Steinle.
 An umbrella organization of Frankfurt's democratic clubs, the Montagskränzchen (lit: "Monday clubs"), had been meeting since the winter of 1845/46.

 In the early days of March 1848 the revolutionary spirit from France spilled over to Germany.
 Like everywhere else, the people of Frankfurt called for the rights of freedom of the press and freedom of assembly, constitutional equality for all citizens, amnesty for all those who had been imprisoned because of political activities and the right for every citizen to bear arms.
 On 3 March 1848, the senate of the city granted all rights except full emancipation of the Jews.
 The reformists who had met in the Montagskränzchen called for a reform of the city's constitution.
 All citizens were to elect the members of a constituent assembly for the city.
 This assembly was then to work out a new constitution to replace the laws which had been made as a mere addition to the old constitution.